 Eight puppies and their mother went into various stages of heat distress after being left outside in a west Houston backyard near Clay Road.
-Five puppies were found dead while the three remaining and their mother were rushed back to the Houston SPCA’s Animal Medical Center by animal cruelty investigators. a
+Five puppies were found dead while the three remaining and their mother were rushed back to the Houston SPCA’s Animal Medical Center by Animal Cruelty Investigators

 Law enforcement partners Harris County Constable Precinct 1 obtained an exigent warrant that allow them onto the property to rescue the remaining dogs.
 One of the three puppies is currently in guarded condition at the Houston SPCA under veterinary care.